 Often the first thing that comes to mind when someone thinks about ecommerce is online retailers, such as Amazon.
 This makes sense.
 Retail ecommerce certainly earns the lion’s share of revenue and attention.
 But ecommerce can describe more than paying for physical goods online.
 Rather, it can describe the trade of virtual goods or services, subscriptions, or even access to travel and events.

-It’s similar to someone paying for an online service, such as a subscription to Laracasts, a service that provides PHP and Laravel framework video tutorials to paying members, or buying ads on Twitter.
+It’s similar to someone paying for an online service, such as a subscription to Laracasts, a service that provides PHP and Laravel framework video tutorials to paying members or buying ads on Twitter.

 Ecommerce Entrepreneurs Unbound

 Paid online services have been around for a while.
-But it is good to remember that ecommerce entrepreneurs are not bound to selling physical things, but rather can generate online revenue in many and various ways.
+But it is good to remember that ecommerce entrepreneurs are not bound to sell physical things, but rather can generate online revenue in many and various ways.

 Ecommerce could include:

-- Software as a service, platform as a service, or infrastructure as a service businesses;
+- Software as a service, platform as a service, or infrastructure-as-a-service businesses;

 - Paid content, newsletters, or video services;